Module Summary – Air and Weather

 Throughout the Air and Weather Module, students engage in science and engineering practices by collecting data and designing and using tools to answer questions.
 Students gain experiences that will contribute to the understanding of crosscutting concepts of patterns; cause and effect; scale, proportion, and quantity; systems and system models; structure and function; and stability and change.

-For a description of each investigation in AIR AND WEATHER and the correlations to the National Science Education Standards, download the AIR AND WEATHER Module Overview PDF.
+For a description of each investigation in Air and Weather and correlations to the Next Generation Science Standards, download the Air and Weather Module Overview PDF.